-Limited evidence exists on how violence makes human lives uncertain.
-Studies relating violence to quality of life often rely on subjective measures.22 Fear of crime, for example, depends on how individuals perceive their environment and, therefore, might lead to a mismatch between the real uncertainty and how it is perceived.23 Females are more likely to report significant levels of vulnerability in normal times, but experience lower levels of victimisation when violence increases.24 Certainly, this has an immediate effect on quality of life,25 causing higher levels of stress, anxiety and other mental health issues for individuals,26 while promoting segregation at the population level.24,27 Therefore, a more comprehensive understanding of the burden of violence on lifetime uncertainty holds potential insights for the consequences it poses on individual and societies, their
+There is limited evidence on how violence makes human lives uncertain.
+Studies relating violence to quality of life often rely on subjective measures.22 Fear of crime, for example, depends on how individuals perceive their environment and, therefore, might lead to a mismatch between the real uncertainty and how it is perceived.23 Females are more likely to report significant levels of vulnerability in normal times, but experience lower levels of victimisation when violence increases.24 Certainly, this has an immediate effect on quality of life,25 causing higher levels of stress, anxiety, and other mental health issues for individuals26 while promoting segregation at the population level.24,27 A more comprehensive understanding of the burden of violence on lifetime uncertainty holds potential insights for the consequences it poses on individuals and societies, on

-behaviour in violent environments, and the future of longevity.
+demographic behaviour in violent environments, and the future of longevity.

-Here we study the relationship between lifetime uncertainty, also known as lifespan inequality, and violence and pose four questions seeking to fill the knowledge gap: How does lifespan inequality manifest in violent countries?
-How does it compare with peaceful nations?
-How does it compare among males and females?
+Here we study the relationship between lifetime uncertainty (also known as lifespan inequality) and violence, and pose four questions to fill the knowledge gap: How does lifespan inequality manifest in more violent countries?
+How does it compare with peaceful countries?
+How does this relationship compare between men and women?
 What is the contribution of violent deaths to the observed differences between violent and peaceful countries?
 To answer these questions, we use mortality data from 163 countries from the Global Burden of Disease Study (GBD) by sex (3072 life tables),28 and information on levels of violence from the Global Peace Index (GPI) for the period 2008-2017.

 Lifetime uncertainty and violence around the globe

-The level of violence in a country is determined by the Global Peace Index (GPI).29 This index ranks the peacefulness of 163 (99.7% of the global population) countries based on three domains: 1) ongoing domestic and international conflict, 2) societal safety and security, and 3) militarisation.
-It is constructed with 23 indicators of violence, such as number and duration of internal conflicts, level of perceived criminality, and homicide rates.29 Europe has consistently been the most peaceful region in the world over the last decade.
-By 2017, the most peaceful nations were Iceland, New Zealand, Portugal, Austria and Denmark.
-Conversely, the Middle East and North Africa region (MENA), on the other side of the spectrum, represents the most violent zone,29 while Latin America has the highest homicide rates in the world (Figure 1).30 Syria, Afghanistan, Iraq, South Sudan and Yemen, in particular, were ranked as the most dangerous countries.
-These countries have all been embroiled in bitter and multifaceted armed conflicts, inflicting a disproportionate toll on civilians.31-33 In Latin America, Colombia, Venezuela and Mexico were the countries with the highest levels of violence.
-Venezuela and Mexico have undergone an unprecedented rise in homicides in the last decade due to political conflict and the war on drugs, respectively.12,30,34 Colombia has historically been a country with high homicide rates, even though homicides have declined since 1996.30
+We use the Global Peace Index (GPI) as an indicator of the level of violence in a country.29 This index ranks the peacefulness of 163 (99.7% of the global population) countries based on three domains: 1) ongoing domestic and international conflict, 2) societal safety and security, and 3) militarisation.
+It is constructed using 23 indicators of violence, including the number and duration of internal conflicts, level of perceived criminality, and homicide rates.29 Europe has consistently been the most peaceful region in the world over the last decade.
+By 2017, the most peaceful nations were Iceland, New Zealand, Portugal, Austria, and Denmark.
+Conversely, the Middle East and North Africa region (MENA), on the other side of the spectrum, represents the most violent zone,29 while Latin America has the highest homicide rates in the world (Figure 1).30 Syria, Afghanistan, Iraq, South Sudan, and Yemen, were ranked as the most dangerous countries.
+These populations have all endured armed conflicts, which have inflicted a disproportionate toll on civilians.31-33 Within Latin America, Colombia, Venezuela, and Mexico were the countries with the highest levels of violence.
+Venezuela and Mexico have undergone an unprecedented rise in homicides in the last decade due to political conflict and the war on drugs, respectively.12,30,34 Colombia has historically been a country with high homicide rates, although homicides have declined since 1996.30

-Lifetime uncertainty can be measured with a summary indicator indicating how similar ages at death are.
+Lifetime uncertainty, or similarity in age a death, is measured using summary indices calculated from life tables.
 Multiple indicators exist for this purpose.35 These include the standard deviation or the Gini coefficient of the age-at-death distribution.
-We chose the standard deviation conditioned on surviving to age 10 to determine how spread ages at death are.
-The high correlation between these indices suggests that our results would not change significantly with the use of another index.14,35
+We use the standard deviation conditioned on surviving to age 10 to determine how spread ages at death are.
+There is high correlation between these indices, and our results do not change significantly baesd on other other indices.14,35